By Kelly Gurnett

 If you work in a typical office environment, you share your space with one or more coworkers.
 And that means you need to learn how to play well with others.
 Because being stuck in the same space for eight hours a day with people who basically amount to perfect strangers requires a certain amount of courtesy and consideration.

 While you may not be as obnoxious as "that guy," there are still plenty of little things you might do without realizing how much they can get on your coworkers' nerves.
 And it's the little things that slowly grate on people until suddenly you realize that Bob's been giving you the silent treatment for days and you kind of hate Sheila.
-So here are some simple, easy ways to make the workplace an overall shinier, happier place and prevent some unnecessary drama:

 1. Avoid the heavy perfume